KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_reward_calculation.md

 ## Introduction

-To incentivize protocol nodes to stay online and continue uploading and validating data nodes receive a reward in $KYVE for every valid bundle proposed.
+To incentivize protocol validators to stay online and continue uploading and validating data nodes receive a reward in $KYVE for every valid bundle proposed.
 The reward depends on two main parameters, the `operating_cost` which is stored per pool and the `storage_cost` which is stored as a module param and used for every pool.
 The operating cost covers all fixed costs a node has including server operating costs, $KYVE transaction fees and other fixed costs.
 The storage cost covers all variable costs which mainly covers the cost of storing the bundle proposals on a web3 provider like Arweave.

 ## Bundle Reward